-A costume that has won a major award may be entered again in a competition of similar size at the discretion of the masquerade director (usually if the audience, judges and slate of competitors are significantly different).
+• A costume that has won a major award may be entered again in a competition of similar size at the discretion of the masquerade director (usually if the audience, judges and slate of competitors are significantly different);

-A costume that has won a major award in competition may be entered again in a larger competition.
+• A costume that has won a major award in competition may be entered again in a larger competition;

+• A costume that has won a major award in competition may be entered again in higher skill division.

 A costume that has won a competitive award (see Judging Guidelines) in international competition should not be entered in competition at any other masquerade.